James Bailey, Private 291810, 7th Royal Welsh Fusiliers, formerly Cheshire Regiment 3956

 Killed in action 26th March 1917 in Gaza, Palestine, aged 21

-James Bailey was born in Macclesfield on 23rd October 1895, the son of Mary and James Bailey (snr), a Greengrocer Hawker of 11 Gunco Lane.
+James Bailey was born in Macclesfield on 23 October 1895, the son of Mary and James Bailey (snr), a greengrocer hawker of 11 Gunco Lane.
 In November 1901, James and his younger brother Thomas were enrolled at London Road school, the family having moved to 17 Gunco Lane.
 The register notes that James had previously attended St Peter’s school.

-Private James Bailey was reported missing on 26th March 1917, and was presumed to have died on or shortly after that date.
+Private James Bailey was reported missing on 26 March 1917, and was presumed to have died on or shortly after that date.
 His body was subsequently found.
-James was reported missing in the Macclesfield Times of 13 April 1917.
+The Macclesfield Times of 13 April 1917 printed a brief report about him being missing.

 In Macclesfield, James Bailey is commemorated on the St Peter’s Church war memorial.